Tobbs101/fe-open-fabric/README.md

-# Open Fabric Test
+# Frontend - Open Fabric Test

+This is a front-end application written in Angular with Tailwind CSS that retrieves products and allows users to add new products.

-## How to run
+## Installation

-- Clone Repo code
+- Clone this repository to your local machine.
-- Run npm install on terminal
+- Run `npm install` on terminal.

+## Usage

-- Run ng serve to start local node server
+- Run `ng-serve` to start the development server.
+- Navigate to `http://localhost:4200` in your web browser.

+## Features

+- View a list of products.
+- Add a new product.
+- Naviagte between product list and product detail pages.

-## Technology
+## Technologies Used

 - AngularJS.
+- Tailwind CSS.
+- HTML.
 - CSS.
+- TypeScript.
-- Node JS.
+- Angular Router.